 Note 2: If none of the radiation patterns is checked, SEAMCAT will assume this being an omni-directional antenna.

-Note 3: You can create an antenna from the workspace and export it to your library environment.
+Note 3: It is possible to create an antenna from the workspace and export it to your library environment.

 Coverage radius plugin elements